TMKangwantas/social-media-project/README.md

  - The difference here is that everyone is friends with one another

 The database that I use to support this application is Google's Firebase.

+Notes:
+ - Use `test@test.com` / `qwerqwer` for test user login.
+ - Auto-login works, just use base URL, don't refresh to test.
+ - Still work in progress, especially the looks of the project.